erikrose/parsimonious/README.rst

 You can have forward references and even right recursion; it's all taken care of by the grammar compiler.
-The first rule is taken to be the default start symbol, but you can override that.
+The first rule is taken to be the default start symbol, but you can start at any other rule as well.

 Next, let's parse something and get an abstract syntax tree: